 Shared screen time can also help you start conversations about difficult topics like bullying, relationships, drug use and so on.

-And when you play or watch with your child, you can get her in the habit of thinking about what’s on the screen rather than just passively watching.
-For example, you can sit with your child while she plays a game or watches a show and ask questions like:
+And when you play or watch with your child, you can get your child in the habit of thinking about what’s on the screen rather than just passively watching.
+For example, you can sit with your child while your child plays a game or watches a show and ask questions like:

 - How do you play this game?

 - Why do you think this game has in-app purchases?